Number-resolved imaging of $^{88}$Sr atoms in a long working distance optical tweezer: Long-working distance optical tweezer

 \section{Long-working distance optical tweezer}

-A schematic of the experiment is shown in Fig. \ref{fig:fig1}, and a detailed description is provided in \cite{Hanley2018}.
-The optical tweezer is created by focusing a 532\ nm trapping beam to a waist of 1.28(1)~$\upmu$m using a custom aspheric lens with a numerical aperture of 0.26, mounted inside an ultra-high vacuum (UHV) chamber.
+A schematic of the experiment is shown in Fig.~\ref{fig:fig1}, and a detailed description is provided in \cite{Hanley2018}.
+The optical tweezer is created by focusing a 532\ nm trapping beam to a waist of $w_\mathrm{r} = 1.28(1)~\upmu$m using a custom aspheric lens with a numerical aperture of 0.26, mounted inside an ultra-high vacuum (UHV) chamber.
+The corresponding Rayleigh length is $z_0= 9.68(15)~\upmu$m, and typical radial and axial trap frequencies for a trap depth of 1~mK are $\omega_r= 2 \pi\times76$~kHz and $\omega_a= 2 \pi\times7$~kHz respectively.
 The lens has a broadband anti-reflection coating on the input side, and a transparent conductive indium tin oxide (ITO) coating on the side facing the atoms.
-Such ITO coatings have proven essential in reducing stray electric fields in previous experiments with Rydberg atoms in optical tweezers.
+Such ITO coatings have proven important in reducing stray electric fields in previous experiments with Rydberg atoms in optical tweezers \cite{Beguin2013}.
 The lens design was optimised for trapping at 532~nm and at the 813~nm magic wavelength for the clock transition, as well as for collection of the fluorescence at 461~nm.
+On the opposite side of the UHV chamber, an identical objective collects and recollimates the trapping light.
+Between the lenses, two planar arrays of 6 electrodes enable electric fields to be applied along all the available optical axes.
+A pair of coils mounted inside the vacuum provide a strong quadrupole field for the MOT, as well as the ability to apply static fields of up to 8~mT.
+The latter will enable us to exploit the clock transition in the bosonic isotopes of strontium \cite{Taichenachev2006,Akatsuka2008,Lisdat2009}.